 3. Skip the Chef “Special”

 The Chef’s Special appearing on the menu is actually not that special.
-It’s more like a code for “We just inflated the price on this dish for absolutely no reason at all.”
+It’s more like code for “we just inflated the price on this dish for absolutely no reason at all.”

 4. Don’t eat out on major holidays

-Restaurants know the entire world will be taking their moms out to eat on Mother’s Day and their significant others on a date on Valentine’s Day.
+Restaurants know the entire world will be taking their moms out to eat on Mother’s Day.
+Valentine’s Day is another big one.
 To make these days super-profitable, many eateries only offer fixed-price menus for these days.
 These menus might sound cheap until you consider that the four-course meal going for $55 is a lot more expensive than the $18 entrée you’d have ordered otherwise.
 If you’d really like to celebrate these special days with a restaurant meal, consider eating out the day before or the day after the holiday.

 5. Take it to go

 Pick up food from your favorite eatery and then enjoy it at home.
 You’ll save on server tips, beverage costs and many extras, too.
 To make it super-cheap, only purchase the entrée.
 Roast some veggies and potatoes at home for a quick side and crack open that tub of rocky road ice cream in your freezer for dessert.